eleonorakuteva/python-console-scripts/README.md

 # python-console-scripts
 ***A collection of small Python scripts and console-based exercises for practice and learning.***

+## 🐍 recursive_rhombus.py
+This Python script draws a rhombus, using recursion.
+#### 🔎 Includes:
+🔹 Knowledge about recursion
+🔹 Pre-actions in recursion
+🔹 Post-actions in recursion
+🔹 String formatting

+---

+# python-console-scripts
+***A collection of small Python scripts and console-based exercises for practice and learning.***

 ## 🐍 library_system.py
 This Python script implements a simple **Library Management System** where users can borrow and return books, and librarians can manage the book collection.
 #### 🔎 Includes: